stackevo/spudreq/draft-trammell-spud-req.md

 ## Low Overhead in Network Processing

 SPUD must be low-overhead, specifically requiring very little effort to recognize that a packet is a SPUD packet and to determine the tube it is associated with.

 ## Implementability in User-Space

-To enable fast deployment SPUD and transports above SPUD must be implementable without requiring kernel replacements or modules on the endpoints, and without having special privilege (root or "jailbreak") on the endpoints.
+To enable fast deployment SPUD and superstrates must be implementable without requiring kernel replacements or modules on the endpoints, and without having special privilege (root or "jailbreak") on the endpoints.
 Usually all operating systems will allow a user to open a UDP socket.
 This indicates UDP-